-In other words, it’s a relationship.
+It’s a relationship, in other words.
 For instance, when I’m interacting with my wife, I’m interacting with her as a husband.
 When I’m talking to my mom, I’m interacting with her as a son.
 I’m the same person, but depending on whom I’m interacting with, our relationship has different names.

 Anyway.
 All this is prelude to making the key determination for today, which is:

 - Charged bases/nucleophiles will tend to perform SN2/E2 reactions.